surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 -  Optimize and transform the data using  **#plugin#**  functionality.

-- Define a function or use a Global function to be applied on the required data fields.
+- Define a function or use a global function to be applied on the required data fields.

-> Note: The functions support JavaScript API.
+> **Note:** The functions support JavaScript API.

 ## Mathematical operation